piegope/doc/docs/en/kb/devolutions-web-login/how-to-articles/web-login-extension-firefox-installation.md

 ---
 eleventyComputed:
-  title: Devolutions Web Login Extension Firefox Installation
+  title: Devolutions Web Login extension Firefox installation
   description: Follow the steps to complete the installation of {{ en.DWL }} in the Firefox web browser.
   keywords:
   - Browser